Duugu/WoW-Login-Tool/readme.txt

 When it detects the World of Warcraft game window, i.e. when you start the game or tab into the game that's already running, it becomes active and initialises.
 The tool will automatically switch modes depending on whether you are in the login screen or the game world.
 In Login mode, you can use an audio menu to select characters and enter the game world, create new characters, change servers, or delete characters.
 In Play mode, you can use NUMPAD 7 to left-click at your feet in the game world, or NUMPAD 8 to right-click.
+(This feature isn't enabled for Retail.)

+# Common problems when the tool doesn't work
+Most issues are caused by screen overlays that prevent the WoW Login Tool from recognising the WoW game screen.
+- If you are in a Discord voice channel, Discord will display an overlay of all channel members at the top left of your screen.
+This overlay blocks the login tool.
+You should disable this feature in Discord.
+In Discord, go to User Settings > Game Overlay, and toggle Enable in-game overlay to Off.
+- If you have an Nvidia graphics adapter, there may be an overlay at the top right of your screen showing the status of your graphics adapter.
+This is caused by an Nvidia tool that could be installed by default with your graphics adapter setup.
+This overlay blocks the WoW login tool.
+You can try hiding the overlay using the default Nvidia Alt+R shortcut.
+If neither of these fixes the problem, please check that you've copied the folders from CopyTheContentOfThisFolderToInterface to the correct game folder.
+If this is confirmed and you are still having problems, please feel free to join our Discord server and ask for help: https://discord.gg/FsfKeqxZV4

 # Using the tool
 Important: Do not press any keys while the tool is working (it will play the blip, blip sound).
 Do not move the mouse or click while the tool is running.